-The Board's Telehealth Committee (Committee) held its final meeting in December 2023.
-The Committee ended with a final review of the Board's telehealth regulations (California Code of Regulations (CCR) Title 16, §1815.5) to determine desired amendments based on previous discussions.
+The Board's Telehealth Committee (Committee) met from January 2021 until December 2023, when it held its final meeting.
+The Committee ended with one last review of the Board's telehealth regulations (California Code of Regulations (CCR) Title 16, §1815.5) to determine desired amendments based on its previous discussions.